 For safety, we’ll have to give it to the Montero Sport.
 The model comes with a good array of features that allow this model to edge out the jam packed Everest.
 The Ultrasonic Misaccelertion Mitigation System is a huge safety net for consumers.

-A 2.8 L diesel engine is present with 174 hp and 450 Nm of torque.
-This high-end motor is available only for the 4x4 V variant, while 4x2 variants get a 2.4 L that produces 147 hp with 400 Nm.
+A 2.8 L diesel engine is present with 201 hp and 500 Nm of torque.
+The motor is available on the higher trims of the Fortuner.
+Lower trims will get a 2.4 L that produces 150 hp with 400 Nm of torque.
 All automatic variants have a 6-speed transmission.
 This motor is quite potent and surges with power.
 Good amounts of torque are available in the middle of the rev range, and the engine pulls well.
-The transmission isn’t the fastest in the trio, and it only has 6 speeds to play with.
-Handling is alright, but some bumps may intrude the cabin from time to time.
-Steering is on the heavier side, but not too heavy.
+The transmission isn’t the fastest in the trio, and it only has 6 speeds to play with, and Toyota also says that the 2.4-liter diesel is more efficient than before, while the 2.8-liter is more powerful than before.

 A MIVEC diesel engine with 2.4L of displacement finds its way into the engine bay of the Montero Sport.
 This motor produces a total of 176 hp and 430 Nm of torque making it a capable performer for most tasks.
 Power delivery is good, with the accelerator pedal being responsive.
 The 8-speed automatic gearbox is also quick to respond and downshift to engage the engine’s powerband more willingly.
 Handling is good, with the chassis feeling controllable at speed.
 The Montero Sport also has the best turning radius, so it makes tight turns a breeze.